 “The Macalester Alumni Awards showcase the incredible work of our alumni,” said Katie Ladas, Executive Director of Alumni Engagement.
 “Each of the award winners embody the Macalester values as they dedicate their lives to building a stronger world.
 We are extremely proud to recognize these individuals at our upcoming Reunion.”

-Here are the nine awardees and award descriptions:
+Here are the ten awardees and award descriptions:

 Eleanor Darden-Thompson ’71, Oklahoma City, Okla.